bluerogue251/DBSubsetter/README.md

 Memory usage in the worst case will be proportional to the sum of:

 * The size of all primary keys in the target database.
-(But depending on your schema structure, you may be able to use the `--skipPkStore` option to configure DBSubsetter to use just a small fraction of that amount.)
 * The size of your largest single query result multiplied by (`--originDbParallelism` + `--targetDbParallelism` + `--preTargetBufferSize`)